Germany steel workers protest over Thyssen-Tata steel merger plan

-BOCHUM, Germany (Reuters) - Several thousand steelworkers took to the streets of Bochum in Germany’s industrial heartland on Friday to protest against the planned merger of the European steel units of Thyssenkrupp (TKAG.DE) and Tata Steel (TISC.NS).
+BOCHUM, Germany, Sept 22 (Reuters) - Several thousand steelworkers took to the streets of Bochum in Germany’s industrial heartland on Friday to protest against the planned merger of the European steel units of Thyssenkrupp and Tata Steel.

 Just two days before general elections in Europe’s biggest economy, the demonstrators protested against up to 4,000 job cuts that will be made should the joint venture go ahead.
 This would be about 8 percent of the combined workforce.

-Thyssenkrupp and Tata this week said they had signed a memorandum of understanding for a 50-50 joint venture that would create Europe’s second-biggest steelmaker after ArcelorMittal (MT.AS), with combined sales of about 15 billion euros (£13.27 billion).
+Thyssenkrupp and Tata this week said they had signed a memorandum of understanding for a 50-50 joint venture that would create Europe’s second-biggest steelmaker after ArcelorMittal , with combined sales of about 15 billion euros ($18 billion).

 Thyssenkrupp Chief Executive Heinrich Hiesinger says a joint venture will be the best solution to what he sees as the main issue in Europe’s steel industry - overcapacity - but politicians and labour leaders fear further cuts.